 Tips for Toddlers Who Struggle with Slippery Foods

-- Use chia seeds, hemp seeds, sesame seeds, breadcrumbs, crushed dry cereal, or shredded unsweetened coconut as “sprinkles”.
+- Use chia seeds, hemp seeds, sesame seeds, breadcrumbs, crushed dry cereal, or shredded unsweetened coconut as “sprinkles” on slices of banana or avocado.

 - Serve slippery foods on a spoon, break bananas up into segments rather than slicing into rounds.